Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 90S and 90N - NOAA - Monthly

 | 2025-08-31 | 0.767582 |

 Not for investment purposes.
-Content available on this web site is not intended for investment purposes or other financial decisions.
-Users should ask for professional advice and do independent analysis before pledging money to any investment.
+Any data disseminated on FetchSeries are not meant for investment purposes or other financial decisions.
+Users should obtain professional advice and do their own independent due diligence before pledging money to any investment.

 Series Metadata